 Most importantly, don't freak out.
-Don't become someone they have to avoid because their pain triggers your pain and you freak out.
+Don't become someone they have to avoid because you lose it when they tell you how they are really feelng.
 Instead, remain calm, curious and empathic.
 Give advice only if it feels right to do so.
 Do what you can do, and then let go and let God.
 Lighten up so that they might lighten up.

 I have experience both supporting a roommate with suicidal urges, as well as my own depressions that came with suicidal urges.
 Please note that this article is a mix of my learnings and my opinions as a health blogger and depression-sufferer.

 Why was I able to remain so calm?
 Why didn't I freak out?